Sydney Opera House is committed to providing equal access for all to ensure that everyone can fully participate and enjoy the arts.

 New surtitle screens have been installed in the Joan Sutherland Theatre for viewing from the wheelchair accessible seating area.

-Watch Sydney Opera House’s Accessibility Ambassador Louise Sauvage as she takes a short tour of the House’s access services and facilities including recent large scale accessibility improvements.
+Watch Sydney Opera House’s Accessibility Ambassador Louise Sauvage take a tour of the House's 2009 large scale access improvements.

 Reference the mobility map to know where you are going before visiting the site